therahl/Link-and-story-sharing/README.md

 README
 =======

-This is a reddit clone site built with angular and rails.
+An internet forum style site built with angular and rails4.

-Yes.